First of all, can we both agree that most salesmen suck?

 - Does cable work when hooked up?
 (But I mean, who uses cable anymore?
 LOL)

 Yep, if you are serious about buying, the trailer needs to be connected to a tow vehicle.
-You should also tow the vehicle.
+You should also tow the trailer.

 Make sure your tow vehicle handles it well.
 (You also need a brake controller installed on your tow vehicle for this.)

-There are three things you need to test:
+There are four things you need to test:

 The lights are self-explanatory.
 When you connect to a 7-pin connector (the power cord that comes from the trailer and attaches to the vehicle), and you turn on the lights in the vehicle, all of the outside running lights on the trailer should come on.